 Our new favorite weeknight-ready casserole is basically Tex-Mex lasagna

 If Texas were to have an official state casserole, it’d be the King Ranch casserole.
 Paying homage to traditional casseroles made from leftover chicken and condensed soups, the dish is set apart by its Tex-Mex flavors and flair.
-Easy, quick and comforting, this cheese-covered meal has become a staple in many Lone Star State homes and has spread throughout the entire South.
+Easy, quick and comforting, this meal has become a staple in many Lone Star State homes and has spread throughout the entire South.

 King Ranch Casserole

 Note: You can use any leftover chicken you’ve got at home for this recipe, or you can purchase a fully-cooked rotisserie chicken and use its meat instead.

 Hands-On Time: 30 minutes

 Total Time: About 1 hour

 2 tablespoons salted butter

 1 1/2 poblano peppers, chopped (about 3/4 cup)

 1 (10-ounce) can Ro-Tel Original Diced Tomatoes and Green Chiles